MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-edge-server/validate-edge-deployment.md

 - Users in your organization who are logged into Skype for Business remotely, but aren't using VPN.

-These tests will determine whether your Edge Server is:
+These tests determine whether your Microsoft Edge Server is:

 - Listening on the necessary ports by using a telnet client from outside your network.